-If you are in the American Express Membership Rewards ecosystem, then the Platinum Edge will earn you an unrivalled 3 points per $ spent.
-For Qantas Points collectors, the American Express David Jones cards will earn you 1.5 points per $ spent.
+If you are in the American Express Membership Rewards ecosystem, then the Platinum Edge will earn you an unrivalled 3 Membership Rewards points per $1 spent, which will convert to 1.5 frequent flyer points in your preferred American Express airline program.
+For Qantas Points collectors, the American Express David Jones cards will earn you 1.5 points per $1 spent.

-Even though you’ll be spending more time at home, you’ll still need to get around for essential services like going to the supermarket and potentially commuting to and from work.
-There are three points-earning partnerships that you can take advantage of when purchasing petrol.
+Even though you might be spending more time at home, you’ll still need to get around for essential services like going to the supermarket and potentially commuting to and from work.

 Earn Qantas Points at BP or Caltex

 The second option for Qantas Points collectors is to shop at Caltex.
-Through the Woolworths Rewards program, you’ll earn the equivalent of 0.5 Qantas Points per $ spent only on fuel (not in-store purchases).
+Through the Everyday Rewards program, you’ll earn the equivalent of 0.5 Qantas Points per $1 spent only on fuel (not in-store purchases).
 This is half of the rate of the BP partnership.

-Finally, if you are a flybuys (or Velocity Points) collector, then you’ll earn 0.5 flybuys points per $ spent at Shell-Coles Express.
+Finally, if you are a Flybuys (or Velocity Points) collector, then you’ll earn 0.5 Flybuys points per dollar spent at Coles Express.